 Ethereum, on the other hand, has an infinite supply.
 What’s important to note, though, is that the developers of Ethereum are considering introducing a cap.
 Buterin has previously expressed 120 million ETH or 144 million ETH may be the limit.
 However, these are subject to change depending on when the merge happens and what is expected of Ethereum at that point.
 An infinite supply offers more guarantee that power can’t be accumulated among a concentrated minority – a common theme among Ethereum’s upgrades and ethos – and to mitigate inflation, maintain a certain degree of accessibility.

 Implemented as part of the series of upgrades Ethereum is undergoing, the Ethereum Improvement Proposal 1559 created a new system that burned – destroyed – ETH coins upon their issuance.
 The splitting of mining rewards (not staking rewards) into the base fee and the tip was part of this update, as it allowed the network to burn the base fee, meaning in insistences of the burn the miner only receives the tip.
 Developers explain that it’s an attempt to limit how much miners can ‘game the system.’
 Any spam transactions miners put through – raising the fee costs for everyone else which they then make back via mining – are negated via the burn, keeping fees consistent.

 Much of what the Ethereum improvement roadmap concerns is enabling more transactions to happen faster, cheaper, and more securely.
-Fundamentally, it’ll be easier to trade Ethereum.
+Fundamentally, it’ll be easier to start trading Ethereum.
 But what does it mean to ‘trade Ethereum’, and how does one become a trader?

 Ethereum’s coin (ETH) is what fuels the Ethereum Network.
 Every application that the Ethereum platform encourages the development and use of via its smart contract capabilities are interacted with and powered by ETH.